All-Your-Base-Are-Belong-To-Us/All-Your-Base-Are-Belong-To-Us/README.md

 ⋆•*.,xtra;see if you can figure this out, you got two pompoms on the end of this stick, a yellow pompom white pompom red pompom and a blue po-

 **You cannot get away with playing safe for this,You wanna get home?
 Put it all on the line, And put your whole brain in it**

+⋆༶*,Lm:Hello Acidic.S.S(im not typing that acronim bro.)/jupi ❤ and uhmmmmm men/j

+**Remember every trick in your domain for this, You gotta treat it like it is the main event.**
+**You wanna get home?
+Put it all on the line Be dangerous**